tel: +48 888 99 98 98

 • By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-• Wide application in modern technologies – find application in HDD drives, electric motors, medical devices or various technologically advanced devices.
+• Significant importance in the industry of new technologies – find application in HDD drives, electric drive mechanisms, medical apparatus or various technologically advanced devices.

 Disadvantages of neodymium magnets: